xian145/Bootcamp/testing-prisma/README.md

 ```
 npx prisma migrate dev
 ```
-and give a name so we can rollback if necessary
+and give a name so we can rollback if necessary. this will create a bunch of file, just ignore it at the moment